Time for a tankless water heater?

 You spend $400-$600 each year to heat a hot water storage tank.
 That’s the 2nd largest expense of 14-18% from your utility bills.

 Nagging worries remain with your existing tank water heater: Will we run out of hot water?
 Is hard water filling the tank with energy-robbing sediment?
-Will the tank spring a leak soon?
+Will the tank spring a leak and flood?
 All are reasonable concerns, as tanks generally fail in 8 to 15 years especially if you have an annual maintenance plan.

 All the hot water you need, as long as you need it.